Terms and Conditions, & Processor Agreement

 These terms & conditions and our agreements are governed by Dutch law.

-Agreement processing personal data – We Mano Group B.V. offer personalized shoes an accessories.
+Agreement processing personal data – We Ambachtelijke Schoenmakerij Kattestaart offer personalized shoes an accessories.
 If you use our services as a reseller, you pass on data of third parties to us that is considered ‘personal data’ according to the General Data Protection Regulation.
-You are theredore obliged to enter into a ‘processor agreement’ with us.
+You are therefore obliged to enter into a ‘processor agreement’ with us.
 That is why this processor agreement applies to our service.

 Article 1 – Definitions